mlrun/mlrun/docs/howto/remote.md

 #### Create environment file

 Create an environment file called `mlrun.env` in your workspace folder.
-Copy-paste the configuration below; replace the `<...>` placeholders to identify your remote target:
+Copy-paste the configuration below:

 ``` ini
 # Remote URL to mlrun service